 VLDLs are somewhat smaller in size and of higher density than the chylomicrons.
-They are produced in the liver and secreted as triglyceride-rich particles containing many apoproteins, among them Apo B and the Apo C, partly transferred from HDLs.
-VLDLs interact with lipoprotein lipase in capillaries, where the triglyceride core is hydrolyzed to yield NEFAs, principally for adipose tissue and muscle.
+They are produced in the liver and secreted as triglyceride-rich particles containing many apoproteins, among them Apo B and the Apo C, which are partly transferred from HDLs.
+VLDLs interact with lipoprotein lipase in capillaries, where the triglyceride core is hydrolyzed to yield NEFAs, principally for adipose tissue nad muscle.

 LP class CHYL VLDL LDL HDL

 Elfo mobility start pre-beta beta alpha

 Size (nm) 102-104 30-70 15-70 7.5-10

+Composition: oto 00 90 olo

+PROTEINS 1 10 22 50

+PHOSPHOLIPIDS 4 15 23 30

+CHOLESTEROL 5 15 45 18

-Composition: PROTEINS PHOSPHOLIPIDS CHOLESTEROL TRIGLYCERIDES % 1 4 5 90 % 10 15 15 60 % 22 23 45 10 % 50 30 18 2
+TRIGLYCERIDES 90 60 10 2

-Apolipo- proteins Аро Аро Аро Аро A B C I-III E Аро В Apo A I Apo A II Apo D Apo E
+Apolipo- Apo A Аро В Apo A I

+proteins Apo B В a crimor escuent fit Apo A II

+Apo C I-III oteing beior: for Apo D

+Apo E Apo E

-When VLDL remnants are released from lipoprotein lipase, they are termed intermediate-density LPs (IDLs).
-IDL particles have two major metabolic fates: they may be taken up by the LDL receptor on the liver or they may be converted to LDLs, the cholesterol-rich particles that supply CHOL to cells via the LDL receptor pathway or by receptor-independent mechanisms (one third of the total LDL).
-LDL receptors are found in most tissues throughout the body, however, more than 60% are located in the liver.
+When VLDL remnants are released from lipoprotein lipase, they are termed intermediate -density LPs (IDLs).
+IDLs particles have two major metabolic fates: they may be taken up by the LDL receptor on the liver or may be converted to LDLs, the cholesterol-rich particles that supply cholesterol to cells via LDL receptor pathway or by receptor-independent mechanism (one third of total LDL).
+LDL receptors are found in most tissued troughout the body, however, more than 60% are located in the liver.

-Cells require cholesterol for normal function and they obtain it from two major sources: biosynthesis from acetyl-CoA and uptake of lipoprotein-cholesterol from the interstitial fluid.
-Cells must also be able to rid themselves of excess cholesterol, since they lack the enzymes to break apart the sterol nucleus.
-Cells will take up CHOL from LDL via the LDL receptor.
-The interaction with the receptor is mediated by Apo B-100.
-Depending on the tissue, CHOL can be used for new membrane formation, bile acid formation (liver), steroid hormone production (ovary, testis, adrenal).
-When adequate amounts of CHOL are entering the cell via the LDL receptor pathway, cells supress their endogenous synthesis as reflected by the decreased activity of HMG-CoA reductase, the rate-limiting enzyme in cholesterol biosynthesis.
-Cells also decrease the number of LDL receptors active on the cell surface and they increase the activity of acyl-CoA: cholesterol acyltransferase to esterify any excess cholesterol for storage as cholesteryl ester droplets.
-The removal of CHOL is mediated by the disk-shaped "nascent" HDL particles (produced in the liver, intestine, and perhaps other tissues), which acquire unesterified CHOL when they come in contact with cell membranes.
+Cells require cholesterol for normal function and they obtain it from two major sources: biosynthesis from acetyl-CoA and uptake of lipoprotein-cholesterol from the intestinal fluid.
+Cells must also be able to rid themselves of excess cholesterol, since they lack enzymes to break apart the sterol nucleus.
+Cells will take up cholesterol from LDL via the LDL receptor.
+The interaction with the receptor is mediated by ApoB100.
+Depending on the tissue, cholesterol can be used for new membrane formation, bile acid formation (liver), steroid hormone production (ovary, testis, adrenal).
+When adequate amounts of cholesterol are entering the cell via LDL receptor pathway, cells supress their endogenous synthesis as reflected by the decreased activity of HMG-CoA reductase, the rate-limiting enzyme in cholesterol biosynthesis.
+Cells also decrease the number of LDL receptors active on the cell surface and they increase the activity of acyl-CoA: cholesterol acyltransferase (ACAT) to esterify any excess cholesterol for storage as cholesteryl ester droplets.
+The removal of cholesterol is mediated by the disk-shaped "nascent" HDL particles (produced in the liver, intestine, and perhaps other tissues), which acquire unesterified cholesterol when they come in contact with cell membranes.
 This activity is enhanced by lecithin-cholesterol acyltransferase (LCAT), an enzyme produced in liver and active in plasma.
-LCAT esterifies the CHOL on the surface of the disks, obtaining the fatty acid from the number 2 carbon of lecithin (facilitated by Apo AI).
-The nonpolar CHOL esters then migrate to the core of the disk, evolving into spheric particles.
-There are indications that the liver directly takes up HDL through the agency of a specific HDL receptor.
+LCAT exterifies the cholesterol on the surface of the disks, obtaining the fatty acid from number 2 carbon of lecithin (facilitated by ApoAI).
+The nonpolar chosteryl esters then migrate to the core of the disk, evolving into spheric particles.
+These are indications that the liver directly takes up HDL through the agency of a specific HDL receptor.

-The tissue cholesterol initially acquired by nascent HDL particles may eventually be transferred as cholesteryl ester to triglyceride-rich LP during their catabolism.
+The tissue cholesterol initially acquired by nascent HDL particles may eventually be transferred as cholesteryl ester to triglyceride-rich lipoprotein during their catabolism.
 If this transfer is to chylomicron remnants, the transferred cholesteryl esters are returned to the liver.
-If the trans- fer is to VLDL remnants and IDLs, the CHOL esters may return to the liver as IDLs, or they may appear in LDLs.
-Thus, "reverse cholesterol transport" does not often involve a direct route from peripheral tissues to the liver, but depends on the repeated transfer of cholesteryl esters among lipoproteins before final excretion occurs through the liver.
+If the transfer is to VLDL remnants and IDLs, the cholesteryl esters may return to the liver as IDLs, or they may appear in LDLs.
+Thus "reverse cholesterol transport" does not often involve a direct route from peripheral tissues to the liver, but depends on the repeated transfer of chlesteryl esters among lipoproteins before final excretion occurs through the liver.